Fine compactified moduli of enriched structures on stable curves: Comparison to enriched structures

-Since we have chosen generators for the labels of edges in $U_S$, we obtain a canonical identification of $R$-modules $s^* \ca J_G \iso \oplus_{e(v,G)} R$.
+Since we have chosen generators for the labels of edges in $\schart_S$, we obtain a canonical identification of $R$-modules $s^* \ca J_G \iso \oplus_{e(v,G)} R$.
 The later module has a canonical basis and is thus naturally isomorphic to its dual.
-In this way we obtain an identification between $\oplus_{e(v,G)} R$ and the dual of $s^* \ca J_G$ (here by `dual' of a module $N$ we mean $\on{Hom}(N,R)$ as an $R$-module, and we write it $N^\vee$).
+In this way we obtain an identification between $\oplus_{e(v,G)} R$ and the dual of $s^* \ca J_G$ (here by `dual' of an $R$-module $N$ we mean $\on{Hom}(N,R)$ as an $R$-module, and we write it $N^\vee$).
 This construction feels very ad-hoc, but really it was the choice of the generators $l_e$ that was ad-hoc.
-The construction is justified by the next lemma. \begin{lemma} Applying $- \mapsto \on{Hom}_{R-mod}(-, R)$ to the exact sequence
+The construction is justified by the next lemma. \begin{lemma} Let $u$ be a vertex in $G^c$.
+Applying $- \mapsto \on{Hom}_{R-mod}(-, R)$ to the exact sequence

 yields an exact sequence

 and the submodule $(\sigma^* \cl F_G)^\vee \to \oplus_{e(v,G)} R$ is exactly the submodule $L_G$ defined above. \end{lemma} \begin{proof} Each term in the first sequence is free as an $R$-module, and so dualising preserves exactness.
 The second assertion is a straightforward computation. \end{proof}